 Of all of the things I ate that helped me above, below are my go-to’s that were truly game changers for me!

 This morning sickness tea below worked wonders for me!
 I drank it first thing in the morning and then again later on when I wasn’t feeling so well.
 I’m honestly sad I didn’t know about this tea with my other pregnancies because it helped me tremendously.

 I had the lemon ginger kind so I can’t say what the other flavors are like.
 I’m not a huge fan of ginger but the lemon added to it really helped with the taste for me.
-I heard the peppermint and blood orange tastes great as well but since this one worked I was too scared to switch things up!
+I heard the peppermint and blood orange taste great as well but since this one worked I was too scared to switch things up!

 Lemon drops or Preggie pops were also able to help me through my pregnancies.
 However, if you aren’t able to handle anything too sweet, then you’ll want to pass on these.